 - Evaluate the consequences of the dominance of the English language.

 - Evaluate the place, status, and future of English, and in particular, in relationship to other major languages of the world.

 - Explore the relationship between Christian culture and other primary cultures and the status of the languages of which they are expressions.

 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-The student expands on the intial draft, further exploring the development and spread of English as sword, detailing the ways in which the British wielded their strange tongue, conquering vast expanses and peoples.
-The Final Version should be a minimum of 2,000 words, exclusive of front matter, bibliography, and appendices.
+English Language: History & Conquest will start by revising the English Language: History paper and add to it a more in depth analysis on the spread of English as sword, detailing the ways in which the British wielded their strange tongue, conquering vast expanses and peoples.
+The submission for the English Language: History & Conquest paper will include a revised version of the English Language: History paper, and must be at least 2,000 words, exclusive of front matter, bibliography, and any appendices.

 This paper will be written in two parts.
 The first part will include a thesis, an outline, and a working bibliography.
 The second part will be a final draft that will incorporate all of the research, writing, and editing the student produces after the course instructor approves the first part.
 Questions to guide the research inquiry are provided in the course.

 English as a Lingua Franca: Thesis, Outline, and Working Bibliography must be a thesis statement of 1–3 full sentences, an outline of main and secondary points supporting the thesis claim, and a working bibliography with at least 6 scholarly, peer-review sources.